RMalone8/EC311_FinalProject/README.md

 Carlo Lanza, Ryan Malone, Arnouv Nayana, Frederick Grass

-We created a Type Racer game that a player can play until they mistyp any of the words.
+We created a Type Racer game that a player can play until they mistype any of the words.
 Following the mistake, the user can view the words per minute with which they typed at.

 https://drive.google.com/file/d/1G5iRECuf5eI2jdjMtPDXkQWsnxvc_WjE/view?usp=sharing